Who is the IIPC?

 Members participate in working groups that focus on different aspects of web archiving, including content development, preservation of web archives, training, and research.

-The Consortium Staff are hosted by the British Library.
-The Council on Library and Information Resources (CLIR) is the IIPC’s Financial Host.
+The Council on Library and Information Resources (CLIR) is the IIPC’s Financial and Administrative Host.

 MISSION & GOALS